Posted 01.19.2023 by Josh Krakauer

 A new period means an opportunity for a fresh start with a focused brand vision and a hard reset on your goals.
 It also means your marketing budget is up for review (again), and you have three major tasks:

 As you start exporting data and compiling summaries, you might wonder if you achieved what you set out to do in the previous year.
+Was there a clear and energizing goal for social?
+Did you make progress on it throughout the year?

 It’s time to fix that.